It allows the association of a geographical place to each Joomla article, and display it within a Google Maps at the bottom of the article itself.

 How do I cancel my subscription?

-When you perform the payment, you will be charged only the 16 Euro referred to the extension itself and the support for one year.
-For the technical...
+When you perform the payment, you will be charged only for the cost referred to the extension itself and the support and updates for one year.
+For...

 To translate ContentMap in your own language extract the installation package and edit the following files....